Exploring Scalar Leptoquarks at Muon Collider via Indirect Signatures and Right-Handed Neutrino-Assisted Decays: Results and Discussion

-Observing the direct production contours, the combined direct production reach (green contour) initially appears very similar to that of pair production alone (red contour) at lower LQ masses, reflecting the relatively small contribution from single production in this kinematic regime.
-However, pair production is kinematically limited by the available collider energy, and its contribution diminishes significantly beyond a certain threshold, approximately $M_{\widetilde{R}_2}\approx2.5$ TeV at $\sqrt{s}=5$ TeV and $M_{\widetilde{R}_2}\approx 5.0$ TeV at $\sqrt{s}=10$ TeV.
-Above these masses, the combined discovery contour is determined essentially by the single production mode.
-This transition highlights a crucial result of our analysis: the vital inclusion of single $\widetilde{R}_2$ production is essential for extending the discovery sensitivity to significantly heavier LQs with $\mathcal{O}(1)$ Yukawa couplings, especially probing parameter space beyond the kinematic capability of pair production alone.
-The pair production contour develops a shoulder near \(M_{\widetilde R_2} \simeq 2.3~\text{TeV}\) (left panel) and \(4.5~\text{TeV}\) (right panel), resulting from destructive interference between the EW diagram and the \(t\)-channel quark-exchange diagram (see the first and third diagrams in Fig.~\ref{Fig:LQ_production}.
-A similar pattern was observed in an earlier work~\cite{Han:2025wdy}.
-When \(M_{\widetilde R_2} \approx \sqrt{s}/2\), the destructive interference becomes comparable in magnitude to the EW contribution, reducing the overall pair production cross section.
-To maintain a \(5\sigma\) significance, \(M_{\widetilde R_2}\) must be lowered so that the EW contribution dominates, leading to the shoulder observed on the left side of the contour.
-Considering the single production mode reach itself, our results show that one could probe $\widetilde{R}_2$ masses as high as $6.0$ TeV with $\mathcal{O}(1)$ Yukawa coupling at a $\sqrt{s} =10$ TeV muon collider.
-This extended reach is particularly notable compared to existing experimental constraints; at $\sqrt{s} =5$ TeV, the CMS bound already excluded the coupling necessary for a $5\sigma$ discovery in the direct production case once $M_{\widetilde{R}_2}\geq 2.5$ TeV, while the corresponding parameter space for direct production at $\sqrt{s} =10$ TeV remains largely unconstrained by current LHC results.
-It is worth noting that the parameter space relevant for indirect production modes remains allowed by current bounds at both collider energies.\\ To compare our results with the HL-LHC discovery reach, we refer to the study in Ref. \cite{Bhaskar:2023xkm}, which investigates a dilepton final state closely aligned with our signal topology, focusing on the $\widetilde{R}_2$ leptoquark interacting exclusively with RHNs.
+Finally, we also present a qualitative comparison of HL-LHC and muon collider sensitivity reach.
+To compare our results with the HL-LHC discovery reach, we refer to the previous studies in Refs.~\cite{Bhaskar:2023xkm, Duraikandan:2024kcy}.
+In Ref.~\cite{Bhaskar:2023xkm}, the authors investigate a dilepton plus jets final-state closely aligned with our signal topology, focusing on the $\widetilde{R}_2$ interacting exclusively with RHNs.
 In their analysis, the authors consider pair production of RHNs, arising from the decay of $\widetilde{R}_2$, with a fixed RHN mass of $M_N = 500$ GeV.
-For the HL-LHC with an integrated luminosity of $3$ ab$^{-1}$, their results indicate that to achieve a $5 \sigma$ discovery for $M_{\widetilde{R}_2} = 2.0$, $2.5$, and $3.0$ TeV, the required Yukawa coupling $Y$ is approximately $1.4, 2.8$, and beyond $3.5$ in the case of up-type quark alignment, and $1.1$, $2.6$, and beyond $3.5$ for down-type alignment, respectively.
-In contrast, our results show that for the same mass points at a 5 TeV muon collider, the required coupling values are significantly lower—being below $10^{-2}$ for 2 TeV, approximately $0.8$ for $2.5$ TeV, and about 1.5 for 3 TeV.
-For a 10 TeV muon collider, the required couplings remain below $10^{-2}$ for all the considered mass points.
+For the HL-LHC with an integrated luminosity of $3$ ab$^{-1}$, their results indicate that to achieve a $5 \sigma$ discovery for $M_{\widetilde{R}_2} = 2.0$, $2.5$, and $3.0$ TeV, the required Yukawa coupling $Y$ is approximately $1.4$, $2.8$, and beyond $3.5$ in the case of up-type quark alignment, and $1.1$, $2.6$, and beyond $3.5$ for down-type alignment, respectively.
+In contrast, our results show that for the same mass points at a $5$ TeV muon collider, the required coupling values are significantly lower—being below $10^{-2}$ for $2.0$ TeV, approximately $0.8$ for $2.5$ TeV, and about $1.5$ for $3.0$ TeV.
+For a $10$ TeV muon collider, the required couplings remain below $10^{-2}$ for all the considered mass points.
 This comparison clearly demonstrates that the muon collider significantly outperforms the HL-LHC in terms of discovery potential for sLQs, especially in scenarios involving heavy final-state neutrinos.
+Our results quantitatively demonstrate that muon colliders provide exceptional sensitivity to the sLQ parameter space specially in the higher sLQ mass range.